stefanhans/distributed-contexting/why/PITCHME.md

 ---

-## more concrete
+## Where do we stand?

-- container orchestration inside a cloud |
+- orchestration inside a cloud |
-- "interplanetary" in very few domains |
+- "interplanetary" in a few domains |
 - being clients of very few |